 This nap on your roller is perfect for covering rough surfaces like brick and holds more paint in its fibers than a lesser nap would.

 Allow for plenty of time to dry between coats.

-I needed to do apply primer twice, but the primer dries pretty quickly so I was able to prime in one day during my two-year-old’s nap.
+I needed to apply primer twice, but the primer dries pretty quickly, so I could prime in one day during my two-year-old’s nap.

 Related: Reclaimed Wood Accent Wall